marcelpetrick/DevNotes/BeenThereSeenThat/20240426_Getting_Started_with_the_Yocto_Project/README.md

 * part of the linux foundation
 * what is an automated build system?
   * fetch source code, configure and compile and package binaries, create filesystem
-  * the open embedded build system is described of meta data: like tasks and configurtions
+  * the open embedded build system is described of meta data: like tasks and configurations
 ![](img05.png)
 * build system metadata: recipes, classes, configurations
 * recipes are a list of tasks